Issue: Pipeline rupture resulting in oil spill

-The Federal District Court recently certified a class action composed of fishers whose catch diminished as a result of the spill, and fish industry businesses that were affected as a result of the decimated fish population.
-Lieff Cabraser has recently filed a motion to certify additional classes of groups harmed by the spill, including private property owners and lessees near the soiled shoreline, and oil industry workers and businesses that suffered economic injuries associated with the closure of the pipeline.
+In April 2018, the Federal District Court certified a subclass of private property owners and lessees with real property near the soiled shoreline that had been harmed by the spill.
+The Court had previously certified a class action composed of fishers whose catch diminished as a result of the spill, and fish industry businesses that were affected as a result of the decimated fish population.
+Lieff Cabraser has also filed a motion to certify additional classes of groups harmed by the spill, including oil industry workers and businesses that suffered economic injuries associated with the closure of the pipeline.

 Contact Lieff Cabraser

 If you have suffered an economic loss or property damage because of the Santa Barbara oil spill, please contact Lieff Cabraser for a free, no obligation review of your claim.

 Lieff Cabraser possesses the expertise and financial resources to thoroughly investigate environmental cases and hold the defendants accountable.
 We have successfully prosecuted cases against many of the world’s most powerful corporations obtaining multiple billions of dollars in recoveries, including for families, businesses and property owners.
 Our notable environmental disaster and toxic exposure cases include: BP Gulf of Mexico Oil Disaster, Kingston, Tennessee TVA Coal Ash Spill, and Exxon Valdez Oil Spill.